I've never, they're saying, received this much hatred and racism.

 We all get them.

-So I uh they ought to produce these emails.
+So they ought to produce these emails.

-They ought to show us the phone logs.
+Show us the phone logs.

 You know, how many?

-And I'll bet most of them are not positive toward these politicians, and I'll bet you most of them are not racist.
+Now, I'll bet most of them are not positive toward these politicians, and I'll bet you most of them are not racist.

-The um, in fact, this is one of the sly little tricks that the amnesty crowd is putting out there, oh, this is just racism.
+In fact, this is one of the sly little tricks that the Amnesty crowd is putting out there.

-They don't like Hispanics, don't like nothing to do with that.
+They don't like Hispanics, don't like me.

-Uh but they're sitting there, how dare we challenge them?
+I don't care what they think, but they're sitting there and say, how dare we challenge them?

-Do you know that rage and hatred have been the two identifying characteristics of the Democrat Party for six years?
+I'm going to tell you, what really gets to me about this, too, when Senator Feinstein and the others start talking about the rage, the racism, and the hatred, do you know that rage and hatred have been the two identifying characteristics of the Democrat Party for six years?

-The rage and the hatred and the anger that's out there, then you can see it, you can hear it in their elected officials, you can read it on their websites.
+The rage and the hatred and the anger that's out there, then you can see it.

-The anger, the rage, all is on the left in this country right now.
+The anger, the rage, all is on the left in this country right now, independent of this bill.

-I mean, there's a lot of legitimate anger and rage over what they attempted to do uh with this.
+I mean, there's a lot of legitimate anger and rage over what they attempted to do with this.

 No politicians ever received a racist email or phone call from those advocating open borders.

-He's he's they're they're gonna do what they can to revive this.
+They're going to do what they can to revive this.

 And by fixing it, border security first has to win out.

-If they just get serious about shutting this down, uh if they would just do that, then everything else will fall into place here.
+If they just get serious about shutting this down, if they would just do that, then everything else will fall into place here.

-That's what and I think the idea that they don't know this is absurd because they do.
+And the idea that they don't know this is absurd because they do.

 They are not interested in tightening up the border.

-Um so to point that out and oppose open borders is racist, yes, that's what they're trying to say.
+So to point that out and oppose open borders is racist.

-Uh and uh the Mexican government can intentionally send its people here, and to oppose that is racist.
+And the Mexican government can intentionally send its people here, and to oppose that is racist.

 To point out that most of the people are uneducated and don't speak English, that's racist.